skx/overseer/README.md

 The tests defined in [input.txt](input.txt) each work, demonstrating the successful registration and lookup of protocol tests for:

+* FTP
 * HTTP & HTTPS
   * Note that no certificate validation is coded explicitly.
+* redis
+* rsync
-* Redis
+* SMTP
 * SSH

-The test for FTP is deliberately broken, and tests for `rsync`, `imap`, `smtp`, `ping`, etc, are missing.
+Tests for `imap`, `ping`, etc, are missing.

-## TODO
+## Address Families

-All tests should work against all available protocols - for example we should be resolving names as IPv4 and IPv6 addresses, and testing anything that replies.

-This means we need to parse/inject fake tests such that:
+Because we're living in exciting and modern times the `overseer` application will handle both IPv4 and IPv6 connections.

+This is achieved by duplicating tests.
+For example given the following input-line:

      mail.steve.org.uk must run smtp

-Becomes:
+What actually happens is that _two_ tests are executed:

      176.9.183.102 must run smtp
      2a01:4f8:151:6083::102 must run smtp

-This actually paves the way to definining macros, I guess..
+This is achieved by resolving the target, `mail.steve.org.uk` in this case, and running the test against each result.

+If your host is not running with dual-stacks you can disable a particular family via:

+     # IPv6 only
+     overseer -4=false -6=true

+     # IPv4 only
+     overseer -4=true -6=false

+The default is to enable both IPv6 and IPv4 testing.

+## TODO

+* Document the definition and usage of macros.
+* Update HTTP-test to work on IPv4 & IPv6